 In addition, research programs often work with local communities to help them understand and care for the animals.

 This can help to build a relationship of trust between the community and the conservationists.
-Efforts from Red Wolf Recovery Program have been successful, but Red wolves are still facing extinction.
+Efforts from the Red Wolf Recovery Program have been successful, but Red wolves are still facing extinction.

 A Red Wolf educational program is available for schools.
 The Red Wolf Education Center has classes for educators to take who want to teach children about the Red Wolf.

 There are a number of online campaigns that work to promote conservation and awareness for Red Wolf.
-One such campaign is the Red Wolf Recovery Project, which is a collaborative effort between the Wildlife Conservation Society (WCS) and the Red Wolf Coalition (RWC).
+One such campaign is the Red Wolf Recovery Project, a collaborative effort between the Wildlife Conservation Society (WCS) and the Red Wolf Coalition (RWC).